The virtual flyping theorem: Links and spanning surfaces in thickened surfaces

 Part (i) of Theorem \ref{T:ObviouslyPrimeEtc} implies that $L$ has {\it spanning surfaces}: embedded, unoriented, compact surfaces $F\subset \Sigma\times I$ with $\partial F=L$; while we {\it do not} require $F$ to be connected, we do require that each component of $F$ has nonempty boundary.
-By deleting the interior of a regular neighborhood of $L$ from $F$ and the ambient space $\Sigma\times I$, one may instead view $F$ as a properly embedded surface in the link exterior. \footnote{Throughout, regular neighborhoods are \emph{compact}.} We take this view throughout, except in Definition \ref{D:essential} and during a brief aside in \textsection\ref{S:4Ball}. \footnote{We also assume that $\partial F$ is transverse on $\partial \nu L$ to each meridian, where a meridian is the preimage of a point in $L$ under the bundle map $\nu L\to L$.}
+By deleting the interior of a regular neighborhood of $L$ from $F$ and $\Sigma\times I$, one may instead view $F$ as a properly embedded surface in the link exterior $(\Sigma\times I)\setminus\inter L$ \footnote{Throughout, given a manifold $X$ and a submanifold $Y\subset X$, $\nu Y$ denotes a {\it closed} regular neighborhood of $Y$ in $X$.} \footnote{We also assume that $\partial F$ is transverse on $\partial \nu L$ to each meridian, where a meridian is the preimage of a point in $L$ under the bundle map $\nu L\to L$.} We take this view throughout, except in Definition \ref{D:essential}, Note \ref{N:S*}, and \textsection\ref{S:4Ball}.

-Among all spanning surfaces for $L$, we will particularly be interested in the checkerboard surfaces from $D$ and other weakly prime, fully alternating diagrams of $L$. \footnote{Since $D$ is fully alternating, it is possible to orient each disk of $\Sigma\setminus D$ so that, under the resulting boundary orientation, over-strands are oriented toward crossings and under-strands away from crossings.
-Since $\Sigma$ is orientable, these orientations determine a checkerboard coloring of $\Sigma\setminus\setminus D$, i.e. a way of coloring the disks of $\Sigma\setminus\setminus D$ black and white so that regions of the same color abut only at crossings.
-(Interestingly, fully alternating link diagrams on nonorientable surfaces are never {\bf checkerboard colorable}.)
-One can use a checkerboard coloring to construct {\it checkerboard surfaces} $B$ and $W$ for $L$, where $B$ projects into the black regions, $W$ projects into the white, and $B$ and $W$ intersect in {\it vertical arcs} which project to the the crossings of $D$.} The main result of \cite{endess} is that these checkerboard surfaces satisfy several convenient properties:
+If $(\Sigma,D)$ is a cellular alternating diagram of $(\Sigma,L)$, then it is possible to orient each disk of $\Sigma\setminus D$ so that, under the resulting boundary orientation, over- and under-strands are oriented respectively toward and away from crossings.
+Since $\Sigma$ is orientable, these orientations determine a checkerboard coloring of $\Sigma\cut D$,\footnote{For compact $X,Y\subset \Sigma\times I$, $X{\cut} Y$ denotes the metric closure of $X\setminus Y$; see Note 7 of \cite{flyping} for a precise definition.} i.e. a way of shading the disks of $\Sigma\cut D$ black and white so that regions of the same shade abut only at crossings.\footnote{Interestingly, cellular alternating link diagrams on nonorientable surfaces are never {\bf checkerboard colorable}.} One can use this checkerboard coloring to construct {\it checkerboard surfaces} $B$ and $W$ for $L$, where $B$ projects into the black regions, $W$ projects into the white, and $B$ and $W$ intersect in {\it vertical arcs} which project to the the crossings of $D$.
+The main result of \cite{endess} is that these checkerboard surfaces satisfy several convenient properties: